LANCE Data Contribute to the Successful Forecast of Hurricane Sandy

-The Earth Observing System (EOS) Data and Information System (EOSDIS) is a key core capability in NASA’s Earth Science Data Systems (ESDS) Program.
-As a part of EOSDIS, the Land, Atmosphere Near real-time Capability for EOS (LANCE) provides many NRT products within 3 hours from satellite observation.
-The AIRS is the first high spectral resolution infrared spectrometer on NASA's Aqua polar-orbiting satellite launched in May 2002.
-The AIRS, along with its companion microwave instrument, the Advanced Microwave Sounding Unit (AMSU), form the integrated atmospheric sounding system.
+NASA's Earth Observing System Data and Information System (EOSDIS) is a key core capability in the Earth Science Data Systems (ESDS) Program.
+As a part of EOSDIS, The Land, Atmosphere Near real-time Capability for EOS (LANCE) provides many NRT products within 3 hours from satellite observation.
+AIRS is the first high spectral resolution infrared spectrometer on the Aqua polar-orbiting satellite launched in May 2002.
+AIRS, along with its companion microwave instrument, the Advanced Microwave Sounding Unit (AMSU), form the integrated atmospheric sounding system.
 Many studies demonstrate the beneficial impact of AIRS for improving global analysis and weather forecasting (Chahine et al., 2006, Marshall et al., 2006).
-The AIRS and AMSU NRT data are fed to the European Centre for Medium-range Weather Forecasts (ECMWF) Numerical Weather Prediction (NWP) system through LANCE data stream.
-The individual instrument denial experiment in the ECMWF study indicates that removing infrared and microwave radiance observation degrades analysis most significantly, hence the AIRS and AMSU data are key satellite observations contributing to the successful forecasting of Sandy.
+AIRS and AMSU NRT data are fed to the European Centre for Medium-range Weather Forecasts (ECMWF) Numerical Weather Prediction (NWP) system through LANCE data stream.
+The individual instrument denial experiment in the ECMWF study indicates that removing infrared and microwave radiance observation degrades analysis most significantly, hence AIRS and AMSU data are key satellite observations contributing to the successful forecasting of Sandy.
 Figure 4 shows one granule image of AIRS level 1B data on October 29, 2012.
 The very low brightness temperature (blue and purple color) areas illustrate Sandy’s wide circular rain band and intensive core.

-The Goddard Earth Observing System Model, Version 5 (GEOS-5) is a system of models being developed in the Global Modeling and Assimilation Office (GMAO) of NASA to support NASA's earth science research in data analysis, observing system modeling and design, climate and weather prediction, and basic research.
-The GEOS-5 also acquires AIRS NRT data through LANCE data stream and assimilates the data.
+The Goddard Earth Observing System Model, Version 5 (GEOS-5) is a system of models being developed in NASA's Global Modeling and Assimilation Office (GMAO) to support NASA's earth science research in data analysis, observing system modeling and design, climate and weather prediction, and basic research.
+GEOS-5 also acquires AIRS NRT data through LANCE data stream and assimilates the data.
 Figure 5 is the 6-day animation of GEOS-5 forecasted surface level pressure (SLP) and precipitation rate along with the actual track of Sandy (View the Figure 5 animation).
-Overall the GEOS-5 makes a very good prediction of Sandy as well.
+Overall GEOS-5 makes a very good prediction of Sandy as well.